lanl/scico/docs/source/style.rst

 Imports
 -------

-`Google's import conventions <https://google.github.io/styleguide/pyguide.html#22-imports>`_ states that the usage of ``import`` statements should be reserved for packages and modules only and not individual classes or functions.
+The `Google import conventions <https://google.github.io/styleguide/pyguide.html#22-imports>`_ states that the usage of ``import`` statements should be reserved for packages and modules only and not individual classes or functions.
 The only exception to this is the typing module.

 -  Use ``import x`` for importing packages and modules, where x is the package or module name.
 -  Use ``from x import y`` where x is the package name and y is the module name.